billhails/CEKF/docs/NAMESPACES.md

 than correctly locating the variables in the context of a namespace.
 We do however need to be precise about how that is to be achieved.

-#### Analysis of the prelude
+#### Analysis of the preamble

-Currently the prelude + body is analysed as a letrec, and there is only one parse done.
+Currently the preamble + body is analysed as a letrec, and there is only one parse done.

-As we are splitting up the parse, the result of analysing the prelude will be a `CTEnv` that gets used as the base for analysing each namespace, but to avoid pollution we may need to replicate it for each parse.
+As we are splitting up the parse, the result of analysing the preamble will be a `CTEnv` that gets used as the base for analysing each namespace, but to avoid pollution we may need to replicate it for each parse.